 The main process of the Pantheon workflow is to move code up from Dev to Test to Live and content down from Live to Test to Dev.
-To facilitate this, we put files into our distributed filesystem, Valhalla, and code on to the application servers.
+To facilitate this, we put files into our distributed filesystem, Valhalla, and code on to the application containers.
 When you build or migrate your site to Pantheon, configuring the correct paths initially will avoid complications down the road.

 Code is writable in the Dev (or a Multidev) environment, but is locked in Test and Live.
 This is intentional, and supports the workflow model we've described.
 Update code in the Dev environment via SFTP or Git.
 For more detailed information on developing directly in SFTP mode, please see the guide.

 When you're ready to test a new set of changes, deploy your code from Dev to Test.
 At this point, you will be prompted to clone your content down from the Live environment.
 This combines the code from Dev and the database values from Live in the Test environment to be absolutely certain that your deployment to Live will go as planned.
 Deploys are performed by adding a git tag to the last commit on the Test environment.

 While you are able to update Dev via Git, if you would like to deploy your changes to Test or Live from the command line, you'll need to use Terminus.

 After changes are pushed to Dev, the Deploys panel in the Test tab will prompt you to commit the changes to Test:

 The Deploy Log helps you group a batch of commits into a single deployment.
 Best practice is to keep logical groups of edits together and then summarize those groups with a single deployment message.

 Check the Pull files and the database from the Live environment?
 Checkbox to pull the content from your Live site to the Test environment.